giasemidis/giasemidis.github.io/_posts/2023-05-29-chatgpt-chatbox-assistant.md

 Chat-gpt-3.5-turbo model requires to explicitly state the instruction *classify* in the prompt in order to first perform a classification task of the query and then answer if it is basketball related.

+*Obviously, the example illustrated here focuses on basketball, but it can easily be extended to any other topic/field/area, see the example on marketing and advertising below.*

 ## Code and links
 Code and app links can be accessed in the links below.